astublerdev/NextDorm/README.md

 * Login/Logout/Create Account
 * General feed
-* Lost and found feed (similar to Instagram with photos and commenting)
+* Lost and found feed
-* Roommate Profiles (a feed of people who list where they are looking to live (on campus, off campus) and what they are like (messy, clean, night-owl))
+* Roommate Profiles (a feed of people who list where they are looking to live and what they are like (messy, clean, night-owl))

 **Optional Nice-to-have Stories**
 * Settings